-It was not long after she had moved into her little flat that she was diagnosed with dementia and all thoughts of coffee buns were forgotten as my Mum made a rapid mental descent.
+It was not long after she had moved into her little flat that what had become increasingly obvious was declared by her doctor to be dementia and coffee buns along with almost everything else were forgotten as my Mum had a rapid mental decline.
 Within a year of diagnosis she had she had deteriorated so much it was necessary for her to move into a care home.
 After another year she couldn’t recognise me and soon after that she was in an almost vegetative state.
-For too long she lay like that until she finally died.
+Then, for a heartbreakingly long time, she lay like that until she finally died.

 Coffee buns became a slightly sad reminder of better times…

 I inherited her notebook with her recipes in it.
-Included n a well worn page in her tiny neat handwriting was one entitled “Coffee Buns.”
+Included a well worn page that was titled in her tiny neat handwriting “Coffee Buns.”
 I had never baked before but since my family are keen on The Great British Bake Off and the children and Rosie enjoy baking all sorts of stuff I was encouraged to get the recipe out and gave it a go.